amethyst-lang/amethyst/README.md

  - safe: ~~damn how did you know i love rust~~ code should be as safe as possible without sacrificing any of the above points. whilst safety is a goal of amethyst, it is not the main goal (simplicity is)

 ## Cool, what does it look like?
-Check out the `examples/` folder for examples, or the `self-hosted-compiler/` folder for the self hosted compiler.
+Check out the `examples/` folder for examples.